localpolitics/lpanda/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Added references in the DESCRIPTION file as requested.
+* Added references in the DESCRIPTION file as requested (ISSN and ISBN).
 * Ensured that graphical parameters in plot_continuity() are restored using on.exit() as recommended.

-## Test environments
+## Test environments (rerun before resubmission)

 * Local: Windows 11 x64 (R-4.5.0)
 * Win-builder: R-oldrelease 4.4.3; R-release 4.5.1;